astramarki/blog-generator/implementationTechnical.md

 ### Error Handling

 #### Automatic Recovery
-- Stuck generations (10+ minutes) automatically reset on page load
+- Stuck generations automatically marked as failed after 15 minutes
-- Failed generations can be retried with one click
+- Failed generations can be retried with one click by clicking the "Retry" button
 - Queue automatically processes when slots become available
+- Active generation count is cleaned up on each check to prevent slot blocking

 #### Error Tracking
 - `generation_error` field stores error messages